 Reshaping EA Scope

 Nobody likes generic, one-size-fits-all service.
 Just as online shopping has become more personal, so too must EA tailor its approach to the enterprise.
 I assert that the more focused EA is, the higher the customer satisfaction.
-This is shown in the graphic below:

 Traditional EA focused its efforts on department, business unit, and enterprise-wide views of the business.
 I argue that modern EA should be the mirror image of that!
 Put simply, EA should be mindful of the global enterprise footprint, but should increase focus on departmental and divisional initiatives that have immediate impact on the bottom line.